Currently Enrolling Trials

-Kevzara is supplied as a solution for subcutaneous injection.
+The recommended dosage of Kevzara is 200 mg once every two weeks given as a subcutaneous injection.
 Kevzara may be used as monotherapy or in combination with methotrexate (MTX) or other conventional DMARDs.
-The recommended dosage of Kevzara is 200 mg once every two weeks, administered as a subcutaneous injection.

 FDA approval of Kevzara was based on two randomized, double-blind, placebo-controlled multicenter studies (study one and study two) in patients older than 18 years with moderately to severely active rheumatoid arthritis (RA) diagnosed according to American College of Rheumatology (ACR) criteria.
 Study 1 evaluated 1,197 patients with moderately to severely active rheumatoid arthritis who had inadequate clinical response to methotrexate (MTX).
 Patients received subcutaneous Kevzara 200 mg, Kevzara 150 mg or placebo every two weeks with concomitant MTX.
 After week 16 in study one, patients with an inadequate response could have been rescued with Kevzara 200 mg every two weeks.